Chemical Vapor Deposition

 High density plasma chemical vapor deposition is a version of PECVD that uses a higher density plasma, which allows the wafers to react with an even lower temperature (between 80°C-150°C) within the deposition chamber.
 This also creates a film with great trench fill capabilities.

 Subatmospheric pressure chemical vapor deposition differs from other methods because it takes place below standard room pressure and uses ozone (O3) to help catalyze the reaction.
 The deposition process takes place at a higher pressure than LPCVD but lower than APCVD, between about 13,300 Pa and 80,000 Pa.
-SACVD films have a high deposition rate and which improves as temperature increases until about 490°C, at which point it begins to decrease.
+SACVD films have a high deposition rate, which improves as temperature increases until about 490°C, at which point it begins to decrease.